dankamongmen/notcurses/README.md

 * **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors and Unicode to the maximum degree possible.
-Many tasks delegated to Curses can be achieved using notcurses (and vice versa).
+Many tasks delegated to Curses can be achieved using Notcurses (and vice versa).

 * **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems, nor a widely-ported and -tested bedrock of free software, nor a battle-proven, veteran library.

-notcurses abandons the X/Open Curses API bundled as part of the Single UNIX Specification.
+Notcurses abandons the X/Open Curses API bundled as part of the Single UNIX Specification.
 The latter shows its age, and seems not capable of making use of terminal functionality such as unindexed 24-bit color ("TrueColor", not to be confused with the 8-bit indexed 24-bit "extended color" of NCURSES).
 For some necessary background, consult Thomas E. Dickey's superb and authoritative [NCURSES FAQ](https://invisible-island.net/ncurses/ncurses.faq.html#xterm_16MegaColors).
-As such, notcurses is not a drop-in Curses replacement.
+As such, Notcurses is not a drop-in Curses replacement.
 It is almost certainly less portable, and definitely tested on less hardware.
 Sorry about that.
 Ultimately, I hope to properly support all terminals *supporting the features necessary for complex TUIs*.
 I would argue that teletypes etc. are fundamentally unsuitable.
 Most operating systems seem reasonable targets, but I only have Linux and FreeBSD available for testing.

-Whenever possible, notcurses makes use of the Terminfo library shipped with NCURSES, benefiting greatly from its portability and thoroughness.
+Whenever possible, Notcurses makes use of the Terminfo library shipped with NCURSES, benefiting greatly from its portability and thoroughness.

-notcurses opens up advanced functionality for the interactive user on workstations, phones, laptops, and tablets, at the expense of e.g. some industrial and retail terminals.
+Notcurses opens up advanced functionality for the interactive user on workstations, phones, laptops, and tablets, at the expense of e.g. some industrial and retail terminals.